FruitbatM/trail-run-adventures/README.md

 ZIP: 42424 <br>

 # User Experience (UX)

+## Strategy
+### Project Goals

+**Users**
+- To navigate the website easily and understand its purpose.
+- Get useful information about holiday adventures and offered products to purchase.
+- Purchase selected trail running holidays or/and products easily and securely.
+- Contact website owner to get more information about holiday adventures if needed.
+- Get information about the company and its team.
+- To read insightful blog posts and leave a comment.
+- To be able to create account and update my personal information.
+- To see a history of my previous purchases.

+**Site Owner**
+- Engage people to do outdoor activities.
+- Motivate people to try trail running, hiking, and outdoor adventures in general.
+- Let people know about TRΛIL RUN ΛDVENTURES.
+- To be able to create/update/delete products and their infomations as an admin user.
+- Provide a fully secure, easy to use and engaging eCommerce platform to purchase trail running holidays and branded products.
+- Attractive and good quality UI design.
+- Opportunity to scale the business easily and earn profits.

 ## User Stories

 |      As a/an...      |                         I want the ability to...                         | So that...|